 This course provides students with opportunities to apply a design process to meet a variety of technological challenges.
-Students will research a robotics project, design a chassis, build models and/or prototypes, and assess the final products and/or processes using appropriate tools, techniques, and strategies.
-Student projects shall include design of robotics parts, and operating software in order to achieve the goal of producing a fully functioning robot.
-Students will develop an awareness of environmental and societal issues related to technological design, and will learn about secondary and postsecondary education and training leading to careers in the field.
+Students will research a robotics project, design a chassis, build prototypes, and assess the final products using appropriate tools, techniques and strategies.
+Students projects shall include design of robotics parts, and operating software in order to achieve the goal of producing a fully functioning robot.
+Students will develop an awareness of environmental and societal issues related to technological design and will learn about secondary and postsecondary education and training leading to careers in the field.